Download PDF

 Open Markets

-Jamaica has three preferential trade agreements in force.
-The trade-weighted average tariff rate is 10.4 percent, and six nontariff measures are in effect.
+The trade-weighted average tariff rate is 10.0 percent.
 Jamaica is relatively open to foreign investment, but state-owned enterprises distort the economy.
-High financing costs hamper private-sector growth.
+High financing costs deter private-sector growth.
 Approximately 80 percent of adult Jamaicans have an account with a formal banking institution.